dharvpat/Denoising-AutoEncoder/README.md

 ### Training and Running

-run `src/train.py` using python3 and infer on live data using `/main.py`
+run `src/train.py` using python3 and infer on existing test set data using `/infer.py`.
+The file name should be adjusted to the specific one you would like to test and the model name should be adjusted accordingly as well.
+Lower volume when playing back reconstructed audio, too loud.

 ### References

+Prokhorov, V., Shareghi, E., Li, Y., Pilehvar, M. T., & Collier, N. (2019).
+On the Importance of the Kullback-Leibler Divergence Term in Variational Autoencoders for Text Generation (arXiv preprint arXiv:1909.13668).

 Haykin, S. (2002).
 Adaptive Filter Theory.
 Prentice Hall.